jbopp/pypmj/projects/scattering/mie/mie2D_extended/README.md

 Please see the *Using jcmpython - the mie2D-project* notebook in the `examples` directory shipped with jcmpython.
-It provides a detailed explanation on how to run the mie2D project, which is the less parametrized version of this project.
+It provides a detailed explanation on how to run the mie2D project, which is the less parameterized version of this project.
 A tutorial on running convergence tests can be found in the *Running convergence tests* notebook, which uses this project.